-You will find several tools available under the Course Content tab on Blackboard in support of the instructional units.
+In support of the instructional unit, you will find several tools available to you under the Course Content tab on Blackboard.
 When you click on a unit, you will find:

 Learning Guide - For each instructional unit, a Learning Guide will help you navigate the course content for each module.
 The learning guide provides tips on how to approach the content, pointers for study, exam issues worth noting, and other pertinent guidance.